Garden Waste Collection (Green Bin)

 Why has the cost of the new permit increased?

-What happens if I don't receive my sticker?
+What happens if I don't receive my permit in the post?

-When you have paid for your subscription, the details will be sent to our contractor to provide the welcome pack.
+When you have paid for your garden permit, the details will be sent to our contractor to send the welcome pack by post.
 This can take up to ten working days.
 If you haven't received it after this time please contact us and we will look into the issue.

 What happens if I damage or lose my permit?

-You can contact us to request a replacement permit.
 There will be a £5 charge for each replacement and your previous permit will be cancelled.
-You will be asked to provide evidence of the
+You will be asked to provide evidence of the damaged permit.

 Will the garden waste collection be a carried out all-year round?